LisaZiegler/NASA_IDS_LIS_Project/ICM /README.md

 ### Setup Your *wqm_con.npt* File (control file)

 *The only things you need to worry about changing are the following:*
 >1.
-Grid information (# of nodes etc.)
+Grid information (# of nodes etc.) --> highlighted with a <span style="color: red;">blue box</span>
 >2.
-Internal model timestep
+Internal model timestep --> highlighted with a blue box
 >3.
-Paths that point to the inputs and outputs folders
+Paths that point to the inputs and outputs folders --> highlighted with a blue box

 ![](./../github-figures/Screenshot%202023-04-04%20at%201.35.58%20PM.png)
 ![](./../github-figures/Screenshot%202023-04-04%20at%201.36.33%20PM.png)